yalmip/yalmip.github.io/_posts/tutorials/2025-05-22-stochasticprogramming.md

 w = sdpvar(2,1);
 w_mean = [2;2];
 R = [1 2;3 4];
-S = R'*R;
+Covariance = R'*R;
-Model1 = [uncertain(w,'mvnrnd', w_mean, S)];
+Model1 = [uncertain(w,'mvnrnd', w_mean, Covariance)];
 Model2 = [uncertain(w,'mvnrndfactor', w_mean, R)];
 ````

-In the examples so far, both the mean and the standard deviations, covariances and covariance factors have been constant.
+In the examples so far, the mean, standard deviations, covariances and covariance factors have been constant.
 This is however not necessary, and we will later see models where some of these are decision variables, or uncertain variables, and the factor model turns out to be particularily useful in those cases motivating this special purpose parameterization.

 ### Other standard distributions